jimmyjbling/UNCfold/readme.md

 NOTE: Preliminary version 0.1, Currently testing for issues

-Current version require 14GB of memory for install
+Current version require 14GB of memory for install: 7GB for miniconda and 4GB for model parameters

 Run alphafold on UNC longleaf cluster